 So, in order to begin attaching a tv mount on the RV wall, you will need a portable travel RV TV mount with a locking articulating arm.

-Generally, trailer TV mount kit comes with a removable articulating arm, with a TV back mounting place, two wall brackets, screws to join the mounting plate to the TV, some screws, and as well as 2 wrenches.
+Generally, trailer TV mount kit comes with a removable articulating arm, a TV back mounting place, two wall brackets, screws to join the mounting plate to the TV, some screws, and as well as 2 wrenches.

 In addition, for RV tv installation, you need to have a drill, screwdriver tape measure, stud finder tape, and a pencil nearby.